walazeidan/Frogger/README.md

 * I wish I had thought to make this game responsive.
 As this was my first project, I underestimated the importance of creating something that can be viewed/played on mobile devices.

 # Key Learning
-This project really helped solidify basic javascript concepts and put into practise what I had been learning for the last 3 weeks.
+This project really helped solidify basic JavaScript concepts and put into practise what I had been learning for the last 3 weeks.
 I particularly got a lot of practise in if statements and for loops.